 “Unemployed workers, displaced by the crisis in industry, were everywhere in search of jobs… Vagrants and beggars, always a source of concern to the small rural proprietor, choked the roads and threatened reprisals against householders who refused to give them shelter or a crust of bread.
 Hungry men and women invaded forests and fields and stripped them of firewood or grain, before the harvest was ripe to the gathered.”

 Peasant communities were also unsettled by the political events of 1788-89.
 The convocation of the Estates General and the drafting of the cahiers created a mood of optimism and expectation across the country.
-The process of writing the cahiers was politically stimulating because it brought peasants together to discuss their situation and share their grievances, particularly the burdens of royal taxes and feudal dues.
+The process of writing the cahiers had brought peasants together to discuss their situation and share their grievances, particularly the burdens of royal taxes and feudal dues.
 News of the formation of the National Assembly, the Tennis Court Oath and the king’s acceptance of reform caused excitement in peasant communities – but this excitement was short lived.
 In mid-July, news reached the provinces that the king had mobilised his troops and sacked his director of finance, Jacques Necker.
-This opened the gates for rumours and conspiracy theories that suggested a royalist or aristocratic counter-revolution was imminent.
+This sparked rumours and conspiracy theories that a royalist or aristocratic counter-revolution was imminent.
 These stories took different forms in different regions.
-The most common rumour was that the king or his conservative nobles had employed bands of foreign troops or brigands, to march into the provinces and bring the people to their knees with violence, looting and wanton destruction.
+The most common rumour was that the king or his conservative nobles had employed bands of foreign troops or brigands to march into the provinces and bring the people to their knees with violence, looting and wanton destruction.

 These fears of royal and aristocratic retribution spread exponentially in late July (as Lefebvre himself put it, “fear bred fear”).
-Lefebvre and later historians have attempted to track the course of the Great Fear, albeit with only partial success.
-The circulation of rumour was both fast – almost too fast for the age – and sporadic.
+Lefebvre and later historians have attempted to track the course of the Great Fear, though with limited success.
+The circulation of rumour was fast – almost too fast for the age – and sporadic.
 It did not always follow logical transport routes, such as rivers and roads.
 There are accounts of the same rumour appearing in places 20 miles apart on the same day.
-As these rumours circulated, some peasant communities became convinced that hired brigands were marching their way.
-In this paranoid climate even the most benign event – a sighting of strangers, movement in the distance, smoke on the horizon – could trigger a panicked response.
+As these rumours circulated, some peasant communities became convinced that hired brigands were marching toward their village.
+In this paranoid climate, even the most benign event – a sighting of strangers, movement in the distance, smoke on the horizon – could trigger a panicked response.
 In Angoulême, for example, thousands of men were armed and mobilised after spotting a cloud of raised dust.
 A peasant militia in Champagne was raised after locals saw men sneaking through a nearby wood; the ‘invaders’ turned out to be cows.

 Georges Lefebvre, historian

 In some villages or small towns, the Great Fear had a measure of organisation and leadership.
-Locals would gather on the village green or square, hear from their local representatives and resolve to make a preemptive strike.
+Locals gathered on the village green or square to hear from their local representatives.
+Some resolved to make a preemptive strike against potential counter-revolutionaries.
 Large bands of peasants, sometimes entire villages, gathered up arms and hit the road in search of targets.
 Their violence was not indiscriminate (they targeted only the symbols of feudal authority) nor was it bloodthirsty (fewer than 20 people were reported killed during the panic of July-August).
 The damage to private property, however, was extensive.
 The landed aristocracy and seigneurs suffered worse.
 Their châteaux (country homes) were besieged, invaded, looted and, in most cases, set alight.
 Written records bearing names, land holdings, feudal contracts and obligations – for example, ledgers showing which peasants were subject to the champart, whose quitrents were due, who owed labour for the corvée – were eagerly sought and immediately destroyed.
 If this sabotage did not kill off seigneurial feudalism, the peasants hoped, it would at least make it unworkable.

 The worst of the Great Fear riots broke out in Dauphiné, south-eastern France, in late July.
 Beginning in Bourgoin, gangs of peasants engaged in a five-day orgy of destruction, ransacking and burning numerous châteaux until they were dispersed by volunteer soldiers from Lyons and Grenoble.
 The nobles themselves were not harmed – unless they tried to resist.
 Lefebvre reports only three murders during the Great Fear.
 One of the victims was Michel de Montesson, a nobleman from Douillet who weeks before had sat with the Second Estate at Versailles.
 Scores of nobles were chased out of their homes, if not the district.
 There were instances of aristocrats being held to ransom and forced to renounce their feudal rights over peasants on the estate.
 Some nobles were themselves taken in by rumours of roaming brigands.
 At Limousin in central France, Baron de Drouhet and Baron de Belinay gathered a militia to protect the citizens of Saint-Angel from a rumoured attack.
 Unfortunately for both barons, guards at Saint-Angel mistook them for spies; they were bound and gagged and transported by cart to Limoges.

-The Great Fear was a most peculiar type of uprising in that it was spontaneous, sporadic and disorganised.
+The Great Fear was a peculiar uprising in that it was spontaneous, sporadic and disorganised.
 Historians have not yet presented a convincing account of what drove the panic of July and August 1789.
-One theory, advanced by Mary Matossian in the late 1980s, was that riotous peasants had eaten stored flour contaminated with ergot.
+One theory, advanced by Mary Matossian in the late 1980s but disregarded by most historians, was that riotous peasants had eaten stored flour contaminated with ergot.
 The ergot fungus contains lysergic acid, the active compound in the narcotic LSD, and if eaten in sufficient quantities can cause hallucinations and paranoid delusions.
 Whatever its true causes, the Great Fear had three significant outcomes.
 First, it showed the peasantry could mobilise to defend itself against an aristocratic counter-revolution.
 Second, it was destructive and eradicated many aspects of an already weakening seigneurial system.
 Third, the Great Fear sent a clear message to members of the National Constituent Assembly about the depth of peasant hatred toward feudal dues.